aka411/tlsf-memory-allocator/README.md

 ## Acknowledgements

-Thanks for these awesome resources that were used during the development
+Thanks for these awesome resources that were used during the development.
+* **[TLSF: a New Dynamic Memory Allocator for Real-Time Systems](http://www.gii.upv.es/tlsf/files/papers/ecrts04_tlsf.pdf):** This is the original research paper by M. Masmano; I. Ripoll; A. Crespo; J. Real that introduced the Two-Level Segregated Fit algorithm, providing the foundational concepts for O(1) constant-time memory management.

+* **[Two-Level Segregated Fit Memory Allocator (Rice Fields)](https://ricefields.me/2024/04/20/tlsf-allocator.html):** Provided a detailed explanation and implementation guidance on the two-level binning system, including the linear-log bucketing approach.